grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 xk6-browser/01-browser/05-newcontext-options.md

 <BrowserCompatibility/>

-Creates a new browser context.
+Creates and returns a new browser context.

 | Parameter | Type   | Description                               |
 | --------- | ------ | ----------------------------------------- |